 As the robot maps your house, it will highlight objects that it’s spotted around the home and it will label them if it recognises them, such as ‘shoes’.
 By default, Roborock doesn’t take a photo of the objects it encounters, but it will do if you turn the option on.
 You can also turn on the pet mode if you’d like to look-out for and avoid pet mess on the floor.

 If you’d rather schedule your vacuum cleaner, you can do so through the app, choosing which rooms to clean when.
-And, there’s the usual Amazon Alexa and Google Assistant skills available, so that you can voice-control your robot into starting a clean.
+And, there’s the usual Amazon Alexa and Google Assistant skills available, so that you can voice-control your robot into starting and stopping a clean.

 Roborock S6 MaxV Performance and Navigation – Great suction and mopping but object avoidance isn’t that clever